jieunkang-101/Bubble-tea-order-management-site/README.md

 ### Future improvements

-1.Database such as firebase
+1. Database such as firebase
-2.React Router for dynamical connection with each components 3.Upper-most control component for easy controlling other children 4.Chart function
+2. React Router for dynamical connection with each components
+3. Upper-most control component for easy controlling other children
+4. Chart function

 ### Diagram